dbushell/dbushell-2k15/src/data/blog/2010/2010-12-01-walking-on-air.md

 I'll be sure to post an update after using this for a few months.
 I just remembered I'm suppose to be [designing a font](/2010/11/07/the-typographic-gauntlet/), so if you'll excuse me.

-<p class="medium">* updated to 3.0.2 without bricking the whole website like 3.0 did, fun times!</p>
+<p class="p--small">* updated to 3.0.2 without bricking the whole website like 3.0 did, fun times!</p>